gerbreown1/free-software/chapters/grisbi.md

-# Manage your finances with FREE Software - Grisbi
+# Manage your finances with FREE Software

-## What it is:
-Personal finance software.
+## This is about a program called Grisbi which is personal finance software.

 ## What operating system is it designed for:
 Linux (various distros), Mac and Windows.